This music and art video says about itself:

-The announcement of Johnson’s play on the botanical garden site says:
+The announcement of Johnson’s play on the botanical garden site says (translated):

 Jacoba, a slave, taken away from Africa and knowledgeable about the secrets of the jungle.

 I have some problems with this sentence as a stand alone sentence.
 Many African slaves were originally from cities.
 The seventeenth century Dutch author about Africa, Olfert Dapper, writes that there were then cities in Africa as big as Haarlem in the Netherlands.
 Even if Jacoba would not have been taken to become a slave from a city, but from a village: not all African villages then were close to jungle.
-And even if Jacoba would have been knowledgeable about an African jungle, that would not have made her automatically knowledgeable about the different animals and plants of Surinamese jungles.
+And even if Jacoba would have been knowledgeable about an African jungle, then that would not have made her automatically knowledgeable about the different animals and plants of Surinamese jungles.
 The Maroons who ran away from the plantations did learn much about the nature of Suriname; because they had opportunities for it which plantation slaves and house slaves with their long working hours under bad conditions mostly did not have.
-But the Jacoba in the play is not a Maroon.
+However, even for Maroons it was initially difficult to really know the plants of Suriname.
+And the Jacoba in the play is not a Maroon.

 Any way, it would have been not so easy for the literary character Jacoba to learn as much about flora and fauna of Suriname as Ms Merian’s real American Indian helper.